-Trekking is simply an adventurous walking; it is not climbing or mountaineering and in practical aspect are surprisingly straightforward.
-You walk into a countryside free from roads and discover village caught in a time wrap and terraced field stacked up huge hillsides.
+Trekking in Nepal is simply adventurous walking; not climbing or mountaineering and in a practical aspect is surprisingly straightforward.
+You walk into the countryside free from roads and discover villages caught in a time warp and terraced fields stacked up on huge hillsides.

-Therefore, the trekking is little more than pleasant walk through the villages, admiring the terraced slopes and wandering through incredible mountainous landscapes.
+Therefore, the trekking is little more than a pleasant walk, admiring the terraced slopes and wandering through incredible mountainous landscapes.
 But there are predominantly challenges due to the physical effort required: in addition to the inspiring mountains, there are huge hills, some of which must be crossed on foot.

-To enjoy the Himalaya you don't have to be tough outdoor type but some sort of exercise before starting – maybe couple of months before will make life easy.
+To enjoy the Himalayas you don't have to be a tough outdoors person but some sort of exercise before starting – maybe a couple of months before will make life easy.

 Annapurna Base Camp – This 14 days trek will bring you to a standoff with Mount Annapurna, a mountain not the highest in the world but famous for its beauty.